|

 or light green.
 Their flight is mainly achieved by the broadly opened membranous hind

 wings.
-The tegmina will give only little help.
+The tegmina will give only little or no effect.

 easily noticed by its predators, such as birds.
 However, after moulting, some of